TiDev00/Wolof_SpellChecker/README.md

 ## Citation

-If you use this spell checker tool in your research or project, please cite the paper :
+If you use these resources in your research or project, please cite the paper :
 ```

 ```